DasEd955/Stocks-Subreddit-Classifier/planning.md

 ### Primary Metrics

 **Macro F1 Score**
 The single most important metric for this classifier.
 Macro F1 averages F1 across all four classes with equal weight, meaning it holds the model accountable for performance on underrepresented labels (`Evidence_Based_Analysis`, `Low_Quality_Misleading`) just as much as the majority class.
-For a financial tool, this matters: a model that achieves 85% accuracy by correctly labeling only `Interpretive_Opinion` posts — and never correctly identifying `Evidence_Based_Analysis` — provides near-zero investment research value.
+For a financial tool, this matters: a model that achieves 85% accuracy by correctly labeling only `Interpretive_Opinion` posts, and never correctly identifying `Evidence_Based_Analysis`, provides near-zero investment research value.
 Macro F1 surfaces that failure.

 **Per-class Precision, Recall, and F1**
 Different failure modes carry different costs depending on the downstream use case:

-- **Precision on `Evidence_Based_Analysis`:** A false positive here means mislabeling an opinion as analysis — an investor who trusts the classifier would read subjective content as if it were evidence-backed.
+- **Precision on `Evidence_Based_Analysis`:** A false positive here means mislabeling an opinion as analysis.
+An investor who trusts the classifier would read subjective content as if it were evidence-backed.
 In an investment filtering context, this is analogous to a false signal: costly.
 - **Recall on `Low_Quality_Misleading`:** A false negative here means letting misleading content pass undetected.
 In a market surveillance or content moderation context, missing hype posts is more dangerous than occasionally flagging a borderline opinion.
 - **Recall on `News_Information`:** High recall ensures time-sensitive factual updates are not misclassified as opinion and deprioritized by an investor using the tool as a feed filter.

 **Confusion Matrix**
 Essential for identifying systematic boundary confusion.
-The confusion matrix reveals which label pairs the model conflates most frequently — in this project, the expected hard boundary is `Interpretive_Opinion` ↔ `Evidence_Based_Analysis`, because many posts sit near that line.
+The confusion matrix reveals which label pairs the model conflates most frequently.
+In this project, the expected hard boundary is `Interpretive_Opinion` ↔ `Evidence_Based_Analysis`, because many posts sit near that line.
 A confusion matrix makes this pattern visible and quantifiable.

 ### Secondary Metrics

 **Overall Accuracy**
 Reported as a reference baseline, but not the primary decision metric.
-Given class imbalance (Interpretive_Opinion at 37.4%), a model that predicts only the majority class would achieve ~37% accuracy — informative as a floor, not a ceiling.
+Given class imbalance (Interpretive_Opinion at 37.4%), a model that predicts only the majority class would achieve ~37% accuracy.
+This is informative as a floor, not a ceiling.

 **Baseline Comparison (Zero-shot Groq llama-3.3-70b-versatile)** The fine-tuned model is benchmarked against a zero-shot LLM baseline using the same test set.
 This comparison answers the question that actually matters for deployment: *did task-specific fine-tuning outperform what a general-purpose LLM could do with well-crafted prompting?* If the answer is no, the fine-tuning pipeline needs to be reconsidered.
 If yes, the improvement quantifies the value of labeled data and supervised training.